officelearn/azure-docs.sv-se/articles/search/search-create-service-portal.md

 ---
-title: 'Snabb start: skapa en Sök tjänst i portalen'
+title: 'Quickstart: Create a search service in the portal'
 titleSuffix: Azure Cognitive Search
-description: Etablera en AzureCognitive Sök resurs i Azure Portal.
+description: In this portal quickstart, learn how to set up an Azure Cognitive Search resource in the Azure portal.
 Välj resursgrupper, regioner, samt SKU eller prisnivå.
 manager: nitinme
 author: HeidiSteen
 ms.author: heidist
 ms.service: cognitive-search
 ms.topic: quickstart
 ms.date: 11/04/2019
-ms.openlocfilehash: 75a7cce55627a981d0d0b0f23a119fac6de920ef
+ms.openlocfilehash: 79554429ddc9516eb2fbe9aa7b0e75c78fb17662
-ms.sourcegitcommit: 598c5a280a002036b1a76aa6712f79d30110b98d
+ms.sourcegitcommit: dd0304e3a17ab36e02cf9148d5fe22deaac18118
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 11/15/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74112113"
+ms.locfileid: "74406677"
 ---
-# <a name="quickstart-create-an-azure-cognitive-search-service-in-the-portal"></a>Snabb start: skapa en Azure Kognitiv sökning-tjänst i portalen
+# <a name="quickstart-create-an-azure-cognitive-search-service-in-the-portal"></a>Quickstart: Create an Azure Cognitive Search service in the portal

-Azure Kognitiv sökning är en fristående resurs som används för att koppla in en Sök funktion i anpassade appar. Även om Azure Kognitiv sökning enkelt integreras med andra Azure-tjänster, kan du också använda den som en fristående komponent eller integrera den med appar på nätverks servrar eller med program vara som körs på andra moln plattformar.
+Azure Cognitive Search is a standalone resource used to plug in a search experience in custom apps.
+Although Azure Cognitive Search integrates easily with other Azure services, you can also use it as a standalone component, or integrate it with apps on network servers, or with software running on other cloud platforms.

-I den här artikeln får du lära dig hur du skapar en resurs i [Azure Portal](https://portal.azure.com/).
+In this article, learn how to create a resource in the [Azure portal](https://portal.azure.com/).

 [![Animerad GIF](./media/search-create-service-portal/AnimatedGif-AzureSearch-small.gif)](./media/search-create-service-portal/AnimatedGif-AzureSearch.gif#lightbox)

 Föredrar du PowerShell?
 Använd [tjänstmallen](https://azure.microsoft.com/resources/templates/101-azure-search-create/) för Azure Resource Manager.
-Hjälp med att komma igång finns i [Hantera Azure kognitiv sökning med PowerShell](search-manage-powershell.md).
+For help with getting started, see [Manage Azure Cognitive Search with PowerShell](search-manage-powershell.md).

 ## <a name="subscribe-free-or-paid"></a>Prenumerera (kostnadsfritt eller betalt)